sagefy/sagefy/docs/pages/user_processes.md

 #### Day 1, Wednesday
 - First Doris posts a module in basic statistics.
 (10 minutes)
-    - Doris is a Descovrir user and already has an account.
+    - Doris is a Sagefy user and already has an account.
 She logs in to the contributor interface.
-    - As Doris is a regular contributor to Descovrir and this is a new module, the change goes through immediately.
+    - As Doris is a regular contributor to Sagefy and this is a new module, the change goes through immediately.
     - Initially, the module has no components which define it.
 She enters in the name of the module, a short description of the module, and a longer description of the module.
     - Doris shares a link to the module to Stella and Seiji.
 They decide to have a virtual meeting to figure out their learning objectives for the module.
 - The team creates an outline of the module composition.
 (3 hours)